On This Page

 New GAG2 players should follow the Carrot → Strawberry → Bamboo progression path to escape the early Sheckle grind as quickly as possible.
 Carrot costs just 1 Sheckle per seed, grows in 2 minutes, and sells for 5 Sheckles — a clean 5x return per harvest that lets you stack 10 plots and cycle every 2 minutes for 50 Sheckles per round.
 Within 20 minutes of starting, you should have 500+ Sheckles and be ready to graduate to Strawberry (10 Sheckles per seed, multi-harvest).
 Strawberry's multi-harvest property is the key early-game advantage: one seed produces multiple harvests, eliminating the replanting tax that drains new players.
 For the full walkthrough covering plot unlocks, seed shop rotation, and the first-hour checklist, read our Grow a Garden 2 beginner guide.

-GAG2 Mutations — One Per Crop Rule
+GAG2 Mutations — One Per Crop Rule (Verified Multipliers)

 The single biggest strategic difference between GAG1 and GAG2 is the one-mutation-per-crop rule.
 In the original Grow a Garden, mutations stack additively — a crop can carry Wet, Bloodlit, Shocked, and Moonlit simultaneously, producing astronomical multipliers.
 In GAG2, each crop can hold exactly one mutation at a time.
 This completely changes the farming strategy: instead of waiting for multiple weather events to align, GAG2 farmers should target the single highest-multiplier event available and commit fully to it during that window.